IslandViewPTA/islandview-pta-site/content/news/2020-4-newsletter.md

 **Please send photos** of what you are doing during these weeks away from school: homeschooling, going on walks, reading, playing, etc. We'd love pictures from the teachers and staff, too: What are you up to?
 Show us how life is different now, or how it is the same.

+And we happily welcome your photos from earlier in the school year, too - let's make it a robust and memorable edition!

 Please send pictures to [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org)

 Thank you!